-Primary outcomes.
-Go criteria for the pilot trial were as follows: (1) overall satisfaction with ACT on Vaping averaging $\geq$ 3.5 on a 5-point Likert scale, and (2) ACT on Vaping showing evidence of better outcomes compared to the control arm on at least 1 of 3 efficacy endpoints:

-(1) change in readiness to quit (mean difference in Contemplation Ladder change scores $\geq 1$ , favoring ACT on Vaping), (2) 24-hour quit attempt ( $\geq 5$ percentage difference), or (3) cotinine-confirmed 30-day point prevalence abstinence (PPA) from all nicotine/tobacco products at 3 months ( $\geq 5$ percentage difference).
+Go criteria for the pilot trial were as follows: (1) overall satisfaction with ACT on Vaping averaging ≥ 3.5 on a 5-point Likert scale, and (2) ACT on Vaping showing evidence of better outcomes compared to the control arm on at least one of three efficacy endpoints: (1) change in readiness to quit (mean difference in Contemplation Ladder change scores ≥ 1 , favoring ACT on Vaping), (2) 24-hour quit attempt (≥ 5 percentage difference), or (3) cotinine-confirmed 30-day PPA from all nicotine/tobacco products at 3 months (≥ 5 percentage difference).

-Overall satisfaction was assessed with a 5-point Likert-type item on the 3-month follow up survey, with response options ranging from (1) "not at all" to (5) "very much."
+Overall satisfaction was assessed with a 5-point Likert-type item on the 3-month follow-up survey, with response options ranging from (1) "not at all" to (5) "very much."
 The ACT on Vaping benchmark of 3.5 falls between ratings of (3) "somewhat" and (4) "mostly."
-Efficacy was assessed via: (1) self-reported 24-hour guit attempt between baseline and 3-month follow up, (2) self-reported change in readiness to quit vaping using the Contemplation Ladder score between baseline and 3-month follow up, and (3) cotinine-confirmed 30-day PPA from all nicotine and tobacco use (excluding FDA-approved pharmacotherapies) at 3-months postrandomization, biochemically confirmed via saliva cotinine.
-The 1-item Contemplation Ladder, with scores ranging from 0-10, was used to assess readiness to quit using e-cigarettes.
-The Contemplation Ladder was chosen as an indicator of quit readiness because it has been demonstrated to predict smoking cessation attempts in previous work.
-For comparability with the only previous trial of a digital intervention for YA vaping cessation, 30-day PPA from vaping was assessed using the following item: ("In the past 30 days, did you vape at all, even a puff of someone else's?"), and item instructions encouraged participants to focus on all nicotinecontaining vaping devices when answering.
+Efficacy was assessed via (1) selfreported 24-hour quit attempt between baseline and 3-month follow-up, (2) self-reported change in readiness to quit vaping using the Contemplation Ladder score between baseline and 3-month follow-up, and (3) cotinine-confirmed 30-day PPA from all nicotine and tobacco use (excluding FDA-approved pharmacotherapies) at 3-month post-randomization, biochemically confirmed via saliva cotinine.
+The one-item Contemplation Ladder,25 with scores ranging from 0 to 10, was used to assess readiness to quit using e-cigarettes.
+The Contemplation Ladder was chosen as an indicator of quit readiness because it has been demonstrated to predict smoking cessation attempts in previous work.26 For comparability with the only previous trial of a digital intervention for YA vaping cessation,14 30-day PPA from vaping was assessed using the following item: ("In the past 30 days, did you vape at all, even a puff of someone else's?"), and item instructions encouraged participants to focus on all nicotine-containing vaping devices when answering.
 Items assessing 30-day PPA from cigarette smoking and other tobacco use asked about frequency of use in the prior 30 days, with a response of "never" indicating abstinence.
-A staging question administered at 3 months ("Do you plan on quitting e-cigarette use entirely some day?") that included the response "I have already quit ecigarette use" was also included as an exploratory measure of abstinence.
+A staging question administered at 3 months ("Do you plan on quitting e-cigarette use entirely some day?") that included the response "I have already quit e-cigarette use" was also included as an exploratory measure of abstinence.

-We biochemically confirmed self-reported abstinence from vaping and all other nontherapeutic nicotine and tobacco products at follow-up among those who reported 30-day PPA.
+We biochemically confirmed self-reported abstinence from vaping and all other non-therapeutic nicotine and tobacco products at follow-up among those who reported 30-day PPA.
 Saliva cotinine tests (Alere iScreen) were sent to participants via mail, and they uploaded photos of the test results via a secure online study portal.
-Participants who reported using nicotine replacement therapy (NRT) for tobacco cessation within 7 days of the scheduled date of cotinine testing were considered abstinent without testing, since cotinine cannot distinguish e-cigarette and other tobacco use from NRT use and the only method that can potentially make this distinction--urinary analysis of minor tobacco alkaloids (e.g., anatabine/anabasine)-was not feasible in a remote trial design with national recruitment.
+Participants who reported using nicotine replacement therapy (NRT) for tobacco cessation within 7 days of the scheduled date of cotinine testing were considered abstinent without testing, since cotinine cannot distinguish e-cigarette and other tobacco use from NRT use and the only method that can potentially make this distinction-urinary analysis of minor tobacco alkaloids (eg, anatabine/anabasine)27-was not feasible in a remote trial design with national recruitment.